 Baroida Estate is back!
 AND we’ve got all three processes on our menu (washed, honey, natural) to add to the excitement!
-Propeller is one of the very few roasters to have each process on offer - so be sure to check out the tasting notes on all three for your favourite - or try them all!
+Propeller is one of the very few roasters to have each process on offer - so be sure to check out the tasting notes on all three for your favourite - or try them all in a Discovery Collection!

 Baroida Estate is located in the Aiyura area of the Kainantu District, Eastern Highlands Province.
 The estate was founded by Ben Colbran in the 1960’s when the government encouraged foreign agriculturalists to begin cultivating land throughout the highlands.
 Today, Ben’s son Nicol along with his own two sons Chris & Rhett run the plantation.

 The name ‘Baroida’ comes from the Baroida spirit, believed by locals to reside in a large river rock sitting in one of the main rivers flowing through the estate.
 This particular rock has stubbornly remained in the middle of the river for as long as anyone can remember, refusing to budge through the most severe floods, even when other rocks have been washed away.